alexarchambault/plotly-scala/README.md

 libraryDependencies += "org.plotly-scala" %%% "plotly-render" % "0.1.0"
 ```

+Note that there are no version published for scala 2.10 yet, because of the limitation of case classes to 22 members with it.

 From your code, add some imports for plotly,
 ```scala
 import plotly._, element._, layout._, Plotly._